ryanzec/nucleus-react/README.md

 ## List Of Things That Will Not Be Offically Supported

-* IE 9 and lower will not be supported (IE 10 - 11 might not even be supported)
+* IE probably will not be supported (Edge will be however)
-* While responsiveness will be implemented mobile will not be supported
+* While responsiveness will be implemented mobile devices will not be supported

 # License